 You know the saying — if something sounds too good to be true, it probably is.
-Well, as noted by Thrifty Traveler, one airline has just significantly lowered the cost of partner award redemptions, which I think is an exception to that rule.
+Well, one airline has just significantly lowered the cost of partner award redemptions, which I think is an exception to that rule.

 Redeem fewer BA Avios for Qatar Airways flights